Rochdale, Oldham & Bury

 Cask and Feather, Rochdale One real cider on sale, served on gravity from the fridge, often Barkers, usually advertised by pump clip on the bar

-Flying Horse Hotel, Rochdale Usually two real ciders on sale by free flow tap on the rear of the bar, however any Westons or Broadoak ciders on sale are not considered by CAMRA to be real ciders due to the use of concentrated or chaptilised juice.
-The use of the words 'traditional cider' on the Untappd display board behind the bar under 'Cask Ciders' can be misleading therefore since some are not considered to be real ciders.
+Flying Horse Hotel, Rochdale Usually two real ciders on sale by free flow tap on the rear of the bar.
+The use of the words 'traditional cider' on the Untappd display board behind the bar under 'Cask Ciders' can be misleading since some are not considered by CAMRA to be real ciders.